 1. Increasing Drug Cravings

-According to George Washington University, increasing drug cravings mark the start of heroin’s vicious addiction cycle.
+According to the NIDA, increasing drug cravings mark the start of heroin’s vicious addiction cycle.
 In the absence of heroin addiction treatment, drug cravings continue to grow stronger driving addicts to consume greater quantities of the drug.

 2. Physical Withdrawal Symptoms